top of page

 How will I find the apartment and get the keys when I arrive in Paris?

 Prior to your departure you will be sent detailed instructions for arriving at the apartment.
-Our local Paris representative will meet you at the apartment, give you the keys, and familiarize you with the apartment and the neighborhood.
+Our host will meet you at the apartment, give you the keys, and familiarize you with the apartment and the neighborhood.

 Is there an elevator?
 What floor is the apartment located on?